Outdoor Fun

 The property has 20 known caves, making it a cave system.
 The largest caves are Kickapoo Caverns and the Stuart Bat Cave, home to Mexican free-tail bats.

 The 3-hour wild cave tour explores the undeveloped cave.
-Though unauthorized exploration of the caves is prohibited.
+However, unauthorized exploration of the caves is prohibited.

 Located at 20930 RM 674 in Brackettville, 146 miles west of San Antonio.
-Reservations required for the tour and it is held on Saturdays only.
+Reservations are required for the tour, and it is held on Saturdays only.
 Admission is $10 per person.
 Park admission is $3 for adults (12 and older).

 Colorado Bend State Park offers 400 caves, not just one cave.
 For an introduction to cave exploring suitable for families with kids over 4, reserve the Discovery Tour.
 More rigorous cave tours are available.